 You might also be interested in:

 The Lunar Prospector has reached the Moon.
-The Prospector is in the correct orbit now so it can start mapping the Moon's surface.
+The Prospector is in its final mapping orbit.
 The current spacecraft status is healthy, with all instruments on.
-Communication...more
+Communication with Prospector is stable. ...more

 It was another exciting and frustrating year for the space science program.
 It seemed that every step forward led to one backwards.
 Either way, NASA led the way to a great century of discovery.
 Unfortunately,...more

 The Space Shuttle Discovery lifted off from Kennedy Space Center at 2:19 p.m.
 EST, October 29th.
 The sky was clear and the weather was great as Discovery took 8 1/2 minutes to reach orbit for the Unitied...more

 A moon was discovered orbiting the asteroid, Eugenia.
 This is only the second time in history that a satellite has been seen circling an asteroid.
 A special mirror allowed scientists to find the moon...more